-Alcohol is a legally permitted drug.
+Alcohol is a legally permitted drug that is considered to be the “third leading lifestyle related cause of death in the USA”.
 Some people react badly to just one drink, and others need a huge amount daily just to maintain their “functional alcoholism”.
-Depending on whether you live in a wine or whisky producing country, or one that follows sha’ria law; the facts change and opinions on “safe” doses or “units” differ wildly.
+Depending on where you live; the facts change and opinions on “safe” doses or “units” differ wildly.

-But why worry?
-Alcohol has been around since the dawn of time, and we all need a little “wyn vir die pyn” now and then.
-But what we are not understanding is HOW it can affect health in more ways than we realize.
+But what we are not understanding is HOW even small amounts of alcohol can affect health in more ways than we realize.

 Alcohol is well known for causing liver issues and insulin problems, gout, depression and social issues – but a lesser known effect is it’s ability to reduce how we process oxygen in our lungs.
 Alcoholic Lung Injury is a very real condition, and does suggest that drinking alcohol could even be detrimental for many people with lung issues.

 We know about the dangers of alcohol and liver damage, but most of us are completely unaware that Alcohol can also damage lungs.

 According to a paper published in Alcohol Research Current Reviews in 2008: “In addition to its well-known association with lung infection (i.e., pneumonia); alcohol abuse now is recognized as an independent factor that increases by three- to four-fold the incidence of the acute respiratory distress syndrome, a severe form of acute lung injury with a mortality rate of 40 to 50 percent”